Bobertsawesome/ESP32-mcp2515/TEST_VERIFICATION_ANALYSIS.md

 # ESP32-MCP2515 Test Suite Verification Analysis

-**Document Version:** 1.0
+**Document Version:** 1.1
 **Date:** 2025-01-15
-**Test Suite Version:** 2.0 (Commit: 3e1f085)
+**Test Suite Version:** 2.0 (Commit: 0bc4606)
 **Total Tests:** 89 individual tests across 17 categories

 ---

+## ⚠️ CRITICAL DISCOVERY: readRegister() is Private

+**UPDATE (2025-01-15):** During implementation, we discovered that `MCP2515::readRegister()` is declared **private** in the library (mcp2515.h:561).
+This means:

+- ❌ **Test code CANNOT directly read MCP2515 registers** without modifying the library
+- ✅ **Tests CAN only use public API methods** (getBusStatus, getInterrupts, getErrorFlags, etc.)
+- 🚧 **All "fixable without library changes" recommendations require making readRegister() public**

+This fundamentally changes the verification landscape.
+The analysis below documents what WOULD be possible if readRegister() were public, or what library enhancements would be needed.

+---

 ## Executive Summary

 This document provides a comprehensive analysis of the ESP32-MCP2515 test suite's verification methodology.
-Each test is categorized based on whether it achieves **100% hardware verification** by reading back actual MCP2515 register values, or relies solely on API return codes.
+Each test is categorized based on whether it achieves **100% hardware verification** by reading back actual MCP2515 register values through public API methods, or relies solely on function return codes.

 ### Overall Statistics